Thursday, November 21, 2024

 The leak or breach of such information can lead to horrific consequences as companies might be forced to pay millions of dollars in damage compensation to customers and financial institutions.

-To be compliant with regulations for personal data such as GDPR or healthcare data (HIPAA), the company needs to acquire the best practices of data security and protection.
+To be compliant with regulations for personal data such as GDPR or healthcare data (HIPAA), companies need to acquire the best practices of data security and protection.

 What the command offers